Amritaryal44/siteG/README.md

 Fill all the inputs and click the ```save``` button.
 Add some galleries, services and posts.

 > Note: if you want to run the server in your smartphone, just replace 127.0.0.1:PORT to [your local ip]:PORT and paste it in your smartphone browser.
+> Go to ```output``` folder and this stores your site files.
+If you are git user then just initialize git here and push this as a repository.

 You might be confused in the contact section for form.
 Please visit [here](https://www.amritaryal.com.np/siteG/learn-more.html) to learn more.